Onchain Tutorial (1/2): Code Your Airdrop Contract With Privately-Aggregated Data

 make sure to delete your activity tab for the fork network in MetaMask by going to "Settings > Advanced > Clear activity tab data" when connected to the fork network.

-This tutorial does not need any anvil or front-end restart; everything auto-reloads for you.
+or front-end restart; everything auto-reloads for you.
 You should only save the files you make changes to and play with your front end.

 Congrats on getting your airdrop!
 Now, let's see how this simple Sismo Connect integration works behind the scenes and improve it along the way.